jonasoesch/p9/paper.md

+# Abstract

+Although understanding the vast amounts of data that are available is becoming ever more important, data  seems hard to approach for most people.
+Data visualization has typically had the role of making data accessible to humans.
+But its focus has long been to maximize data throughput to the reader.
+This leads to visualization designs that are rich in information but tedious to read.
+On the other hand, communicators have long relied on sequential, narrative structures (stories) to reduce the cognitive burden.
+Recent practice and research show how charts can be embedded within a sequential narrative structure to facilitate the understanding of key aspects of the data.
+Instead of letting the reader explore the data himself, these *narrative visualzations* guide him through the key insights in the data.
+This is done by showing a sequence of charts alongside a narrative.
+While such a guidance considerably reduces the mental burden of the reader, a new difficulty arises.
+The reader needs to understand how the individual charts are related to each other to follow the story.

+The goal of this work is to better understand how readers understand these relationships and what supports the reader's understanding.
+It consists of three parts:

+In the first part, we take a look at different classifications of transitions between charts.
+We propose a refined way to classify transitions based on cognitive load theory.
+We show that it can express the existing classification systems and that is applicable to narrative visualization in practice.
+Finally, we show how this theory can be translated to concrete design principles.

+In the the second part, we discuss how animation can be used to facilitate transitions.
+We present an overview of the literature on animated transitions in visualization and learning theory.
+We formulate some ways how animation might support the reader in understanding the transitions and propose an experiment to test these.
+The results show that animated transitions have certain positive attributes but that they don't have a considerable impact on the final understanding of the relationships.

+In the last part

+Recent practice and research shows how data visualization can work as a medium for storytelling by showing a series of charts along with the narration.
+In order to understand the story, the readers need to somehow relate the charts to each other.

+The goal of this work is to better understand how

+One important aspect of storytelling is how to connect the key ideas

+A key question when crafting stor

+Readers extract this information by comparing the two charts to see what has changed between them.
+In transitions between charts, three types of elements can change: *characters*, their *attributes* and their *context*.
+Characters are the visual marks that represent what the story is about.
+For example, lines representing different countries.
+Attributes define the shape of the characters.
+For example, showing time and GDP will lead to a very particular shape of the country characters.
+Finally, the *context* is what frames the characters.
+The time series chart about countries GDP might for example be based on a certain method of estimation.

+Transitions can be categorized by the change in characters, attributes and context.
+In the narrative visualizations that we have found, characters most commonly stay constant between the charts.

+ For a transition to be understandable, the rate of change in these three elements needs to stay within the boundaries of working memory.
+Every change incurs a certain cost on the readers memory.
+When too many elements change, the readers working memory is overloaded which leads to a loss of information and a failed attempt to understand the transition.
+The first way to facilitate transitions is to keep the rate of change low.

+One method to simplify difficult a transition is therefore to split it into multiple steps.
+Such intermediate steps provides helpful guidance to to the readers' mental process.
+Animated transitions have been proposed as another approach to guide the reader in three ways: by establishing *object constancy* between charts, by highlighting the representations that need to be compared and by communicating the existence of a relationship between the two charts.
+We have found evidence for the existence of the first two but not for the third.
+We have also found that animation did not fundamentally altered the performance of the readers nor made the reading more enjoyable to them.

+This translates,

 # Introduction

 When they hear the word "data", it evokes feelings of something rather dry, even lifeless in many peoples minds.
 They might have heard that the data generated each year is continuing to grow exponentially each year [@Reinsel-17:dataage].
 They might have heard of the many marvels that data will deliver to humanity.
 But they simply can not relate.
 Data is something for the specialists who have a special trait of character, something that escapes the regular person.